Extend the battery life of your Fairphone

 - Here you can also adjust how quickly your phone goes into sleep mode – to save energy, pick a lower time period like 30 seconds.

-2. Adapt your connectivity settings
+2. Adapt your network settings

 Quickly enable or disable Wi-Fi or Bluetooth:

-- tap the related icon or access this functionality through Settings
+- Tap the related icon or access this functionality through Settings

 - Toggle cellular data:

-- option 1: tap on the mobile connection symbol in the pull-down menu
+- Option 1: tap on the mobile connection symbol in the pull-down menu

-- use the Cellular data switch in the top right corner
+- Use the Cellular data switch in the top right corner

-- option 2: go to Settings → Data usage
+- Option 2: go to Settings → Data usage

-- set your preferences for each SIM card.
+- Set your preferences for each SIM card.

 Another way to reduce power consumption is to let the device decide which cellular network to use based on the signal strength, favoring whenever possible the most advanced and energy-efficient technology.